smorrrs/Speedrun-Resources/speedrunning_intro.md

 **(4) Execution**: Competitively performing a route.

-All components play a part in getting fast times.
-Some people may engage with all phases, while others just do one or two and rely on other people for the rest.
+All four phases play a part in getting fast times, an improvement in any phase will yield an advantage.

+Some people may engage with all phases, but most people may just do one or two and rely on other people for the rest.
+Many speedrunners learn the tech and route that others have developed and focus on trying to master their execution.
+Others prefer the puzzle aspect of speedrunning: focusing on glitch hunting, investigating game files, and theorycrafting route optimizations more than grinding for perfect execution or even running the game at all

 # Rules & Categories
 The community of speedrunners for each game establishes sets of rules to follow so that runners are competing on equal terms.
 Most games' leaderboards will have a few different rulesets, called categories.
-Although specifics may change from game to game, there are some common category types that will be found across many games:
+There are some common category types that will be found across many games, although specifics may change from game to game:

 * **100%** - Complete every task available in the game (collect all items, finish all side quests, etc.)
 * **Any%** - Reach the end of the game by any means possible.